Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Theoretical model and coexistence of multi-photon processes in multi-level SFQ circuits

-As discussed above for $f=1/2$, the potential energy in Eq.~(\ref{eq:2u}) and the loop current in Eq.~(\ref{eq:3}) have inversion symmetries, and also all eigenstates of the SFQ circuit have well-defined parities.
-Because the loop current $I$ in Eq.~(\ref{eq:3}) is an odd function of the variables $\phi_{p}$ and $\phi_{m}$, Therefore at the point $f=1/2$, the SFQ circuit has the same selection rules as the natural atoms, the microwave-induced transition can only link two states which have different parities.
-However the symmetry is broken when $f\neq 1/2$, the selection rules of the SFQ circuits do not exist, the microwave induced transitions between any two energy levels are possible.
+As discussed above for $f=0.5$, the potential energy in Eq.~(\ref{eq:2u}) and the loop current in Eq.~(\ref{eq:3}) have inversion symmetries, and also all eigenstates of the SFQ circuit have well-defined parities.
+The loop current $I$ in Eq.~(\ref{eq:3}) is an odd function of the variables $\phi_{p}$ and $\phi_{m}$.
+Therefore, at the point $f=0.5$, the SFQ circuit has the same selection rules as the natural atoms, and the microwave-induced transition can only link two states which have different parities.
+However, the symmetry is broken when $f\neq 0.5$.
+Thus the selection rules of the SFQ circuits do not exist, and the microwave-induced transitions between any two energy levels are possible.
 The comparison of the selection rules between the SFQ circuits and natural atoms is summarized in Table~\ref{tab1}.

-To compare the results on the reduced magnetic flux $f$-dependent transition matrix elements using the loop current in Eq.~(\ref{eq:3}) and that in Refs.~\cite{liu2005,youjq}, the transition matrix elements $\langle i|I|j\rangle$ versus the reduced magnetic flux is plotted in Fig.~\ref{fig1} for the three lowest energy levels with $i,\,j=0,\,1,\,2$ and $i\neq j$.
-Numerical results in Fig.~\ref{fig1} also clearly show that there are the same transition rules induced by the loop current operator used either in Eq.~(\ref{eq:3}) or in Ref.~\cite{liu2005}.
-However, as shown in Fig.~\ref{fig1}, the amplitudes of the transition matrix elements are a little different for two different loop current expressions.
+To compare the $f$-dependent transition matrix elements using the loop current in Eq.~(\ref{eq:3}) with those in, e.g., Ref.~\cite{liu2005}, the moduli of the transition matrix elements $I_{ij}=\langle i|I|j\rangle$ versus the reduced magnetic flux $f$ is plotted in Fig.~\ref{fig1} for the three lowest energy levels with $i,\,j=0,\,1,\,2$ and $i\neq j$.
+Numerical results in Fig.~\ref{fig1} clearly show that there is the same transition rule for the current operator used in Eq.~(\ref{eq:3}) and in Ref.~\cite{liu2005}.
+However, as shown in Fig.~\ref{fig1}, the amplitudes of the transition matrix elements are different for the two different current expressions in Eq.~(\ref{eq:3}) and in Ref.~\cite{liu2005}.
+It is obvious that the coupling strength given by our theoretical derivation here is bigger than that given in Ref.~\cite{liu2005} near the optimal point.